Housing benefit: How to claim

 - you're staying in a refuge, hostel or some types of supported or temporary housing

-Otherwise, you must claim universal credit instead.
+In all other cases, you must claim universal credit instead.

 Mixed age couples